-This DIY tutorial will show you how to create an amazing herringbone wall design with paint.
-Our DIY small bathroom makeover started with a simple beige bathroom and over the years involved into a more modern space.
-Here is our bathroom accent wall idea.
+This DIY tutorial will show you how you can make a huge impact by creating a herringbone wall design with just a little paint.
+Our DIY small bathroom makeover started with a simple beige bathroom and over the years involved to a more modern space.
+Use our step-by-step guide to make your bathroom accent wall this weekend.

 *Disclosure: I only recommend products I would use myself and all opinions expressed here are our own.
 This post may contain affiliate links that at no additional cost to you, I may earn a small commission.
 Read our full privacy policy.